 When depression sets in, so can frustration or anger.
 They might wonder why they have such a hard time dealing with things that come with ease to others.
 Especially if that depression is untreated, it’s challenging to remain patient with yourself.

-If we give anger too much opportunity to build up, it can spill out and target other people.
+If you give anger too much opportunity to build up, it can spill out and target other people.
+If you have trouble controlling your anger or if your outbursts are making things worse, it’s time to get help.

 How to Stop Feeling Like You’re Always Angry and Irritable